Amir Omar: Career

-City Council Race in 2009
+2009 city council election

-Place 7 of the Richardson City Council is one of three "at-large" positions.
-All voters vote for all seven Council places, but places 1 through 4 have residency requirements while officeholders in places 5, 6, and 7 can live anywhere in the city.
+Place seven of the Richardson City Council is one of three "at-large" positions.
+All voters vote for all seven council places, but places one through four have residency requirements while officeholders in places five, six, and seven can live anywhere in the city.

-In 2007, Dennis Stewart, a Richardson police officer who retired as a lieutenant in 2004, ran against incumbent John Sweeden in Place 7 and pulled off an upset, defeating Sweeden by 50.84% to 49.16%.
+In 2007, Dennis Stewart, a Richardson police officer who retired as a lieutenant in 2004, ran against incumbent John Sweeden in place seven and pulled off an upset, defeating Sweeden by 50.84% to 49.16%.
 Stewart was part of the group of "new" Council members who elected Steve Mitchell as mayor in 2007, ending 16 years of Gary Slagel serving as mayor.

 A group of Richardson residents, upset that Slagel had not been re-elected as mayor, founded a political action group called the Richardson Coalition.
 This group raised money to promote its agenda, emphasizing what it believed was right with the City.
 The group made no direct contributions to candidates, but published and mailed a controversial color voter's guide in which they endorsed a slate of candidates.
-The Coalition endorsed candidates opposing each of the Council members that ended Slagel's tenure as mayor in 2007 (except for Steve Mitchell, who was unopposed in 2009).
-In the case of Place 7, the Coalition endorsed newcomer Amir Omar over incumbent Dennis Stewart.
+The coalition endorsed candidates opposing each of the Council members that ended Slagel's tenure as mayor in 2007.

 The fact that Omar is Muslim was a strong background issue.
 However, incumbent Dennis Stewart did not make an issue of Omar's religion in public and in fact referred to the nights that he as a Richardson police officer spent outside the mosque in the southeast Richardson after September 11, 2001, to ensure that there was no backlash against Muslims in Richardson because of the terror attacks.

-According to the Dallas Morning News, Omar outspent and outworked incumbent Stewart, and won by 220 votes, 51.54% to 48.46%.
+According to the Dallas Morning News, Omar outspent and outworked incumbent Stewart, winning by 220 votes, 51.54% to 48.46%.

-City Council Race in 2011
+2011 city council election

 Prior to the 2011 City Council election, a local citizen group called the "Richardson Citizens Alliance" arose to combat the Richardson Coalition and to "oust" incumbents.
 This group originally tried to run a serious candidate against Omar, but switched that candidate to another place and persuaded neighborhood leader Diana Clawson to run against Omar.

 Known mostly in her local neighborhood on the east side of Richardson, Ms. Clawson received less than a third of the vote against Omar, who won with 63% of the vote in a field of three (a third candidate, Alan North, did no campaigning at all yet still received over 4% of the vote).